 Scaling an organization is hard no matter how you do it.
 Adding the uncertainty and hidden complexity of a flat organizational structure only makes it harder.

-While it may be tempting to try a wild, new org structure, don’t fall for the siren song.
+While it may be tempting to try a wild, new, flat management structure, don’t fall for the siren song.
 Your efforts are much better invested in making the best conventional organization you can.